junior-devleague/SunFounder_SensorKit_for_RPi2/JavaScript/README.md

 Resource: https://github.com/junior-devleague/jr-devleague-raspberry-pi-projects/blob/master/config.md

 ## Install Dependencies
+- Navigate to the directory you would like to work in until you see the JavaScript file
-Run `sudo npm i` and this will install all the packages needed for the program
+- Run `sudo npm i` and this will install all the packages needed for the program

 ## Usage
 Run the program with `sudo node [filename].js`